mysociety/node-connect-image-proxy/README.md

   * Conversion + Grayscale + Resize: hostname/route/?url=[url]&format=png&grayscale=1&resize=1&height=[height]&width=[width]

+## Example app

+There is an example app in the `examples` folder that demonstrates the basic features.

 ## TODO

   * Allow user to specify a list of hostnames to proxy for, not just the same host as the proxy is running on.